Independent Review of the Victim Notification Scheme

 The VNS was established in 2004 under the Criminal Justice (Scotland) Act 2003.
 That Act has since been changed to expand the scope of the scheme.

-This has included changes which have created a separate Victim Notification Scheme for victims of offenders with a mental disorder.
+This has included changes which have created a separate Victim Notification Scheme for victims of patients in the forensic mental health system.

-However, the Scottish Government understands that victims and victim support organisations have some concerns about the VNS.
+However, we understand that victims and victim support organisations have some concerns about the VNS.
 We want to make sure that the scheme works well and is serving victims effectively.

 In March 2022 the Cabinet Secretary for Justice and Veterans appointed Alastair MacDonald and Fiona Young to conduct an independent review of the VNS, including the separate scheme for victims of offenders with a mental disorder.